 Don't miss: 7 benefits you get from a hybrid CMS »

 While running projects and attempting to meet deadlines and KPIs, it's easy to forget that the project is there for a reason.
 The bottom line is of course cost avoidance and increased revenue and ROI, but another parallel bottom line is the purpose, why your organisation is in business in the first place.
 The purpose is of course to build and deliver products or services aiming to solve a problem and to please a customer.

 Always being customer centric in all your endeavours, especially in running digital projects, will make sure that you never forget your purpose or the directions on the road that lies ahead.
 Ask yourself this: What tasks do you need to solve for the customer?
-How can we keep a close dialogue with the customer all the way?
+How can we keep a close dialogue with the customer at all times?

-Every customer seeks as smooth and painless a process as possible, and if you have this in mind in every project undertaking, your end results will be more customer centric, quality minded, and increase revenue.
+Every customer seeks as smooth and painless a process as possible, and if you have this in mind in every project undertaking, your end results will be more customer centric and quality minded, leading to increased revenue.

 Morale is important to keep people motivated to excel at work, and something which boosts morale exquisitely is an early gain in your digital project.
-If you for instance launch a successful campaign at the beginning of your project tenure, you enable pride in your coworkers and organisation.
+For instance, if you launch a successful campaign at the beginning of your project tenure, you enable pride and enthusiasm in your coworkers and organisation.

 Not only will an early gain kickstart your project and garner optimism, it will also sport long term effects.
 A success story is something people will talk about in years to come—as well as being a handfast example you can refer to on conferences, talks, and networking events.

 The road goes ever on and on …